Ready to explore one of the most amazing wonders of the world? Machu Picchu, Peru is one of the most breathtaking historical landmarks in the world.

 What is Machu Picchu?

 Once the capital of the Incan Empire in the 15th century, it’s now a mysterious blend of new and old.
-Although restored several times, it still holds the original Incan touch with the stone-built structures and walls.
+Although restored several times throughout history, it still holds the original Incan touch with the stone-built structures and walls.

 Machu Picchu History

-The city, wrapped by mists in the middle of lush green vegetation, remained hidden during the 16th century Spaniard Conquest of the Inca Empire.
-It was left forgotten until Hiram Bingham, an American explorer, discovered it again in the 20th century.
+The lost city of the Incas, wrapped by mists in the middle of lush green vegetation, remained hidden during the 16th Century Spanish Conquest of the Inca civilization.
+It was left forgotten until American explorer Hiram Bingham arrived, discovering it again in the 20th Century.

 In the same era, UNESCO declared Machu Picchu as a World Heritage Site.
 In 2007, it was counted among the New Seven Wonders of the World.